Warning: Spoilers Below.

 In Full Bloom, starring Vietnamese American actress Kiều Chinh (The Joy Luck Club, 1993), tells the story of a woman who doesn’t seem to have much.
 As an “agoraphobic hoarder [who] doesn’t leave her house,” Chinh’s unnamed protagonist finds solace in gardening indoors next to her vintage radio and the photos of her loved ones.
 Though she lives a seemingly lonely life, Chinh’s character is at peace.
 She goes through her day nurturing her plants and giving them life.
 However, when she orders a box of worms from the outside and invites it into her home, chaos follows.
 The worms rip open a giant hole in the ground, disrupting our protagonist’s cozy, yet disorganized world.

 At only 10 minutes long, Houang’s film is puzzling and enigmatic, and quickly establishes a melancholic tone thanks to the contributing score of New York musician Rob Rusli (OHYUNG).
-Like the music videos that Hoang has been so accustomed to directing, In Full Bloom expertly uses a keen sense of sound design to evoke polarizing feelings of tranquility and mystery.
+Like the music videos that Houang has been so accustomed to directing, In Full Bloom expertly uses a keen sense of sound design to evoke polarizing feelings of tranquility and mystery.
 Chinh also plays the part of the protagonist with care, subtly embodying the main character’s indescribable grief with a muted terror.

 But for anyone looking for answers, you likely won’t find any.
 In Full Bloom is devoid of any dialogue and should be taken in as a mood piece.
 At the end of its trippy dive into the protagonist’s apprehensive headspace, there’s no real explanation for anything that happens.
-Hoang’s film could best be described as Lynchian, with all of the elements of fantasy horror that psychologically intrigues.
+Houang’s film could best be described as Lynchian, with all of the elements of fantasy horror that psychologically intrigues.
 It’s one of the most haunting, innovative short films that I’ve seen–one that could easily appeal to horror and narrative fans alike.

 Unlike her other works, In Full Bloom is also centered around an intrinsic, almost cosmic, sort of fear.
 The hole that the worms create isn’t laced with malice–in fact, it simply exists.
 Nothing about the hole threatens the protagonist–Chinh’s character even has the chance to leave but ultimately doesn’t.
 That’s where the real terror comes from.